 Wood Manufacturing Transformation Process:

-- Rough Lumber Sorting: pieces are segregated based on dimension and final product production: unseasoned (known as green), or dry.
+- Rough Lumber Sorting: Pieces are segregated based on the dimension and final product production: unseasoned (known as green), or dry.

-- Drying: lumber is kiln-dried to facilitate natural MC evaporation.
+- Drying: Lumber is kiln-dried to facilitate natural moisture content evaporation.

-MC technology is a vital component of modern lumber drying manufacturing.
+moisture content technology is a vital component of modern lumber drying manufacturing.
 Technicians monitor moisture management systems.
-In fact, there are numerous electronic manufacturers that produce a range of lumber MC measurement systems for large lumber drying manufacturing operations.
+Numerous electronic manufacturers produce a range of lumber moisture content measurement systems for large lumber-drying manufacturing operations.